NYC Ferry: Mid-2020s to present

 On February 21, 2024, Hornblower filed for Chapter 11 bankruptcy, also filing proceedings under the Companies' Creditors Arrangement Act of Canada shortly after.
 Hornblower was sold to Strategic Value Partners, a private equity firm, that day.
 The bankruptcy filing did not affect NYC Ferry service.
 The same year, NYC Ferry began looking to sell its naming rights.
 In July 2024, NYC Ferry announced that it would raise fares again; the fare increases took effect on September 9.
 The City Council introduced legislation that September, which would compel the NYCEDC to study the feasibility of further expanding the ferry system.
 By then, ridership on NYC Ferry had surpassed figures from before the COVID-19 pandemic.
 By November 2024, NYC Ferry's year-to-date ridership had reached 6.9 million, higher than any other year since the system launched.
 However, its ridership was still less than 1% of the subway system's annual ridership.

 In mid-2025, City Council members Kamillah Hanks and Justin Brannan introduced legislation to permit the South Brooklyn ferry route to be extended from Bay Ridge to Staten Island.
 The NYCEDC announced that July that it was considering multiple changes to the NYC Ferry network.
 Among them, the Rockaway and Soundview routes would be merged; the East River route would become two skip-stop services; the South Brooklyn service would be extended north to 34th Street and would no longer serve Sunset Park or Bay Ridge; and the St. George route would be extended at its south end to serve Bay Ridge, Atlantic Avenue, and Wall Street.
 That August, the system recorded more than 1 million monthly riders for the first time ever.
 The EDC was again studying the feasibility of a Coney Island ferry service in late 2025.
-That November, the EDC finalized its route changes, with minor modifications, and announced plans for new ferry piers at East Harlem in Manhattan and Bush Terminal in Brooklyn; the changes, excluding the new piers, into effect December 8.
+That November, the EDC finalized its route changes, with minor modifications, and announced plans for new ferry piers at East Harlem in Manhattan and Bush Terminal in Brooklyn; the changes, excluding the new piers, went into effect December 8.
+Following the January 23–27, 2026 North American winter storm, the entire NYC Ferry system experienced its first multi-week shutdown in its history.